Azure/azure-sdk/docs/java/introduction.md

 {% include requirement/MUST id="java-service-client-immutable" %} ensure that all service client classes are immutable upon instantiation.

-{% include requirement/MUSTNOT id="java-service-client-constructors" %} provide any `public` or `protected` constructors in the service client, except where necessary to support mock testing.
-Keep visibility to a minimum.
-Instantiation of the service client must always be through a service client builder.

 {% include requirement/MUST id="java-network-separate-packages" %} have separate service clients for sync and async APIs.

-The consumer needs to identify which methods are async and which are sync.
+#### Sync Service Clients

 {% include requirement/MUST id="java-sync-client-name" %} offer a sync service client named `<ServiceName>Client`.
 More than one service client may be offered for a single service.
 An example of a sync client is shown below: